eulerlab/python-course-2025/README.md

 __To prepare before:__
 - Read chapters ["About This Course"](https://neuraldatascience.io/1-intro/why.html) (all sections) and ["Introduction to Data Science"](https://neuraldatascience.io/2-nds/introduction.html) (all sections)

+__During the class:__
+- Why this course?
+About adult learners and your motivation to learn Python, your programming/Python background, that the only way to learn to code is to write it, the importance of coding skills for science and beyond, and the use of AI tools.
+- The organisation of this course.
+Time budget outside the classroom, videos as the last resort, exercises and final project.
+- Setting up `bwJupyter.de` and accessing the curse material.
+How to submit exercises.
+- Miscellaneous

 ## 02.05. | Variables & Assignment, Data Types & Conversion, Python Built-ins, Lists, Dictionaries
 __To prepare before:__
 - Read chapter ["Introducing Python"](https://neuraldatascience.io/3-python/introduction.html); you can ignore the section `Deactivate AI for Now`.
 Also, read the next chapter with the respective learning objectives.